Ivanovo State University of Chemistry and Technology: Scientific journals

 The ISUCT publishes five scientific journals, three of which are included in the international scientific citation databases Web of Science and Scopus.
-All of them are included in the List of peer-reviewed scientific publications, in which the main scientific results of dissertations for the degree of candidate and doctor of science should be published.
+All of them are included in the List of peer-reviewed scientific publications.

 Izvestia Vuzov.
 Series: Khimia i Khimicheskaya Tekhnologia (Russian Journal of Chemistry and Chemical Technology)

 This journal is the oldest scientific journal published at ISUCT: in 2018 it celebrated its 60th anniversary.
 The founder and the first chief editor was Professor K.B.
 Yatsimirsky.
 A specific feature of the journal is its wide profile which allows one to represent materials on chemistry and chemical technology in Russian and in English.
 Periodicity is 12 issues per year.